maticboncina/famnit23-prog2/readme.md

 The repository serves as a personal archive of all code written during the course of Programming 2 at UP FAMNIT.
 The code is written in OCAML using this [online compiler](https://ocaml.famn.it).

-**!!!!
-Code may not be compliable, functional or fully completed.
-Use/Copy at your own risk, as the code is always submitted to a designated assigment before upload.
-Bugs may be included !!!!**
+**!!!
+Code in this repository is a wild mix of genius and "oopsie doopsies" - it’s shared !!! after !!! submitting my assignments, so expect adventures (and bugs).
+Use or copy at your risk !!!**

+**FOR "I AM THE SMARTEST IDIOT" CLASSMATE(S): this IS NOT a free ride for your homework.
+When you get caught using my gigabrain, I'll proudly wave this repository, timestamps, hidden indicators, as proof of my originality while you get a front-row seat to your ethics hearing.
+Consider yourself warned 💅**

 ## Folder structure

 1. Classification based on class type:
-    - `class` - Contains code from lectures, that was written during the class.
+    - `homework` - Contains code from homeworks.
     - `practice`
       - `lab` - Contains code we wrote during the lab practice.